-2.1.
-Gasoline and Gasoline-Oxygenate Blends.

-2.1.1.
-Gasoline and Gasoline-Oxygenate Blends (as defined in this regulation). - Shall meet the most recent version of ASTM D4814 "Standard Specification for Automotive Spark-Ignition Engine Fuel" except for the permissible offsets for ethanol blends as provided in Section 2.1.3.
-Gasoline: Ethanol Blends.
-(Added 2009)
+- 2.1.
+Gasoline and Gasoline-Oxygenate Blends. - 2.1.1.
+Gasoline and Gasoline-Oxygenate Blends (as defined in this regulation).
+Shall meet the latest version of ASTM D4814, "Standard Specification for Automotive Spark-Ignition Engine Fuel" except for the permissible offsets for ethanol blends as provided in Section 2.1.2.
+Gasoline-Ethanol Blends.
+(Added 2009) - 2.1.2.
+Gasoline-Ethanol Blends.
+When gasoline is blended with ethanol, the ethanol shall meet the latest version of ASTM D4806, "Standard Specification for Denatured Fuel Ethanol for Blending with Gasolines for